-‘Wellness’ Blogger Belle Gibson Facing Huge Fines For Fake Cancer Story
+Infamous Blogger Belle Gibson Facing Huge Fines For Fake Cancer Story

 Belle Gibson then claimed that she would donate her $300,000 of her earnings to charity.
 But when the aforementioned charity organizations, such as the Asylum Seeker Resource Center, claimed that they haven’t received any donations from Miss Gibson, some inconsistencies on her cancer story started to become apparent.

-In 2009 Gibson claimed she had been diagnosed with cancer by an immunologist and neurologist named Mark Jones.
-However, it’s later confirmed that no records of him had been found.
+In 2009, Gibson claimed she had been diagnosed with cancer by an immunologist and neurologist named Mark Jones.
+However, it was later confirmed that no records of Jones exist.

 “I believed I was having radiotherapy.
 When he gave me medication, I was told that it was oral chemotherapy.
 I believed he was a real doctor,” she said.